National Healthy Schools Day

-In an effort to promote and support healthy indoor school environments, the Healthy Schools Network organizes National Healthy Schools Day on an annual basis.
+In an effort to promote and support healthy indoor school environments, the Healthy Schools Network organizes National Healthy Schools Day on an annual basis in early April.
 Organizations from across the country undertake campaigns to raise awareness of the impacts that physical school buildings have on students and staff.
 The lasting impact of this work creates a broad-based network of stakeholders working towards the shared goal of providing healthier school facilities for children.

 How do high performance schools provide greater public benefits?